 Unique Hunting Behaviour

 One of the most remarkable features of this ancient reptile is its unique hunting behaviour.
-They will patiently stalk their prey for an extended period before launching a sudden and deadly attack, using its strong legs and muscular tail to swiftly close in on its target.
+They will patiently stalk their prey for an extended period before launching a sudden and deadly attack, using their strong legs and muscular tail to swiftly close in on their target, delivering venomous bites that prevent blood clotting and weaken the prey.

 They are Carnivores & Cannibals